 Large-Scale Development Moratorium Process

-Requests for new or amended Planned Development (PD) Districts or Development Agreements contemplating more than 75 dwelling units or encompassing more than 75 acres are subject to County Council’s consideration under the Large-Scale Development Moratorium Process.
-Before an applicant can begin developing the details of the proposed PD or Development Agreement through coordination with County staff and, subsequently, pursue the formal adoption process, County Council must first lift the moratorium.
-This new process is intended to address public concerns around large-scale developments’ impacts on infrastructure and critical County services, including but not limited to: Police, Fire and Emergency Medical Services, schools, water and sewer, and especially roads and traffic.
+Before an applicant can apply for/discuss an intended rezoning, Planned Development (PD), or Development Agreement with County staff and, subsequently, pursue the formal adoption process, County Council must first lift the Moratorium.
+This process is intended to address public concerns around large-scale developments’ impacts on infrastructure and critical County services, including but not limited to: Police, Fire and Emergency Medical Services, schools, water and sewer, and especially roads and traffic.

 Council's determination to lift the moratorium will be based upon the development's private resources to address the following: